mlresearch/v258/_posts/2025-04-23-berrevoets25a.md

   algorithms, the identifiability properties of differentiable algorithms are poorly understood.
 We illustrate that even in the well-known Linear Non-Gaussian Additive Model (LiNGAM), the current state-of-the-art methods do not identify the true underlying DAG.
-To address the issue, we propose NOTIME  (\\emph{Non-combinatorial Optimization of Trace exponential and Independence MEasures}), the first differentiable DAG learning algorithm with \\emph{provable} identifiability guarantees under the LiNGAM by building on a measure of (joint) independence.
+To address the issue, we propose NOTIME  (\emph{Non-combinatorial Optimization of Trace exponential and Independence MEasures}), the first differentiable DAG learning algorithm with \emph{provable} identifiability guarantees under the LiNGAM by building on a measure of (joint) independence.
 With its identifiability guarantees, NOTIME remains invariant to normalization of the data on a population level, a property lacking in existing methods.
 NOTIME compares favourably against NOTEARS and other (scale-invariant) differentiable DAG learners, across different noise distributions and normalization procedures.
-Introducing the first identifiability guarantees to general LiNGAM is an important step towards practical adoption of differentiable DAG learners. "
+Introducing the first identifiability guarantees to general LiNGAM is an important step towards practical adoption of differentiable DAG learners.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: berrevoets25a
 month: 0
-tex_title: " Differentiable Causal Structure Learning with Identifiability by NOTIME "
+tex_title: Differentiable Causal Structure Learning with Identifiability by NOTIME
 firstpage: 3115
 lastpage: 3123
 page: 3115-3123